arras-energy/gridlabd-old/cloud/websites/install.gridlabd.us/README.md

 ./install-dev.sh -b image-branch-name
 ~~~

 The O and J flags for curl tells it to utilize the provided filename, otherwise you will have to manually name the file when you download it.

+## Flags
+The install script offers a few select flags for selecting your install.

+`-b your-branch here` is used to select a branch, otherwise the install will default to the master branch.

+`-v #.#.#` is used to specify a specific version, and is used for when you want to use a past fast-install version.
+Otherwise, the script will default to the latest version of the branch being used.

+`-h` is your standard help, and will display these options when called.